Skip to main content

 Mandatory Employee Training

-In addition, 100 percent of procurement professionals, international supply chain professionals, and our Licensing team are required to take and pass the Hershey Company Human Rights 101 training―a 40-minute e-learning session that covers topics such as the UNGPs; our salient human rights issues, including forced labor; purchasing practices; and how to be an internal champion for human rights.
+In addition, procurement professionals, international supply chain professionals, and our Licensing team are required to take and pass Hershey’s Human Rights 101 training―a 40-minute e-learning session that covers topics such as the UNGPs; our salient human rights issues; purchasing practices; and how to be an internal champion for human rights.
 Available to all employees, this training is also added to employee learning plans across Human Resources and Manufacturing teams.
 Finally, through the Responsible Labor Initiative E-Learning Academy, we train Hershey buyers and managers of labor on identifying and preventing forced labor.

 Read more about how we support supplier training and capability building